techops-recsys-lateral-hiring/dataengineer-transformations-scala/README.md

-# Data transformations with Java or Scala
+# Data transformations with Scala

 This is a collection of jobs that are supposed to transform data.
 These jobs are using _Spark_ to process larger volumes of data and are supposed to run on a _Spark_ cluster (via `spark-submit`).